What is infrastructure as code (IaC)? (original) (raw)

 Declarative approach

-A declarative programming approach outlines the desired, intended state of the infrastructure, but doesn't explicitly list the steps to reach that state.
-In effect, a declarative approach states an intended goal and then allows the underlying IaC tools to decide how those goals are implemented.
-SQL is a commonly known declarative programming language.
+A declarative programming approach outlines the desired, intended state of the infrastructure but does not explicitly list the steps to reach that state.
+It declares an intended goal and allows the underlying IaC tools to decide how those goals are implemented.
+A commonly known declarative programming language is Structured Query Language (SQL).
 Amazon Web Services (AWS) CloudFormation templates, among others, are written in the declarative style of infrastructure as code.

 Imperative approach

 An imperative programming approach defines commands that enable the infrastructure to reach the desired state.
-It defines the precise steps and their order to achieve a desired outcome and doesn't deviate from those steps.
-Object-oriented languages, such as C++ and Java, can be used for imperative programming.
-A tool such as Chef can be used in the declarative manner, but also imperatively as needed.
+It defines the precise steps and their order to achieve a desired outcome and does not deviate from those steps.
+Object-oriented languages, like C++ and Java, can be used for imperative programming.
+A tool such as Chef can be used declaratively but also imperatively as needed.

 In both approaches, IaC is configured on a template, where the user specifies the resources needed for each server in the infrastructure.
-The template is used to either verify that a system is properly configured or to put it in the appropriate setup.
+The template is used to verify that a system is configured correctly or has been set up appropriately.
 Templates can be constructed as a set of layers of resources, such as in AWS CloudFormation, which makes a stack.

 IaC best practices

-Infrastructure as code involves infrastructure configuration and infrastructure management with high levels of automation.
-While there is no single universal approach to deploying and using IaC, there are numerous best practices that help streamline these deployments.
-Common IaC best practices include the following:
+IaC involves infrastructure configuration and infrastructure management with high levels of automation.
+While there is no universal approach to deploying and using IaC, numerous best practices help streamline these deployments.
+Standard IaC best practices include the following:

 Immutable vs. mutable infrastructure

-Mutable infrastructure refers to the practice whereby infrastructure components are changed in production, while the overall service or application continues to operate as normal.
+Mutable infrastructure refers to changing components in production, while the overall service or application operates normally.
 Immutable infrastructure assembles and sets components and resources to create a full service or app.
-If a change is required for any component, they aren't changed or reconfigured, they're all updated and effectively redeployed in an instance.
-A new iteration is assembled, tested, validated and launched, while the old iteration is discontinued and its resources released for reuse.
+If a change is required for any component, it is not changed or reconfigured; it is all updated and effectively redeployed in an instance.
+A new iteration is assembled, tested, validated and launched, while the old iteration is discontinued and its resources are released for reuse.

-Immutable infrastructure has gained favor particularly for cloud and microservices environments, which are highly scalable and involve many interdependent components and services.
+Immutable infrastructure has gained favor, particularly for cloud and microservices environments, which are highly scalable and involve many interdependent components and services.
 Any one-off updates to address specific issues can cause configuration drift that cascades as updates are rapidly pushed to production.
-It's more efficient to reissue sets of immutable services and components than to patch and reconfigure individual infrastructure components.
-IaC emphasizes the use of immutable infrastructure techniques, though immutability isn't a prerequisite for IaC.
+Reissuing sets of immutable services and components is more efficient than patching and reconfiguring individual infrastructure components.
+IaC emphasizes using immutable infrastructure techniques, though immutability is not a prerequisite for IaC.

-IaC tools configure and automate the provisioning of infrastructure.
-These automation tools can automatically execute the deployment of infrastructure, such as servers, with orchestration functionality.
-They also can configure and monitor previously provisioned systems.
+IaC tools configure and automate infrastructure provisioning.
+These automation tools can automatically execute infrastructure deployment, such as servers with orchestration functionality.
+They can also configure and monitor previously provisioned systems.

-IaC tools enforce the setup from the template via push or pull methods.
+IaC tools enforce the setup from the template using push or pull methods.
 In the push method, a centralized server sends the desired configuration to a specific system or systems.
 The pull method is initiated by a request to a centralized server from a system or systems in the infrastructure.
-Tools typically are designed by default for push or pull deployment of code, but they can be set up for specific instances to do the other.
-These tools should also be able to roll back changes to the code, as in the event of unexpected problems from an update.
+Tools are typically designed by default for push or pull deployment of code, but they can be set up for specific instances to do the opposite.
+These tools should also be able to roll back changes to the code in case of unexpected problems from an update.

-Examples of infrastructure-as-code tools include AWS CloudFormation, Chef, Google Cloud Deployment Manager, HashiCorp Terraform, Microsoft Azure Resource Manager, Puppet, Red Hat Ansible and SaltStack.
-Some tools rely on a domain-specific language, while others use a standard template format, such as YAML and JSON.
+Some tools rely on a domain-specific language, while others use a standard template format, such as JSON and YAML.

-When selecting a tool, organizations should consider the target deployment and select a tool designed for that environment.
-For example, AWS CloudFormation is designed to provision and manage infrastructure on AWS, and it works with other AWS offerings.
-Similarly, Azure Resource Manager is the tool used to manage infrastructure on the Azure platform, while Google Cloud Deployment Manager is Google's infrastructure deployment service.
+Organizations should consider the target deployment and select a tool for that environment.
+For example, AWS CloudFormation is designed to provision and manage infrastructure on AWS and works with other AWS offerings.
+Similarly, Microsoft Azure Resource Manager manages infrastructure on the Azure platform, while Google Cloud Deployment Manager is Google's infrastructure deployment service.
 Alternatively, Chef works with on-premises servers and multiple cloud provider infrastructure-as-a-service offerings.

-IT operations can go beyond infrastructure as code and take a code-based approach to managing all their resources.
-Learn how everything as code works and see if it's right for your organization .
+IT operations can go beyond IaC and take a code-based approach to managing all their resources.
+Learn how everything as code works, and see if it's right for your organization.

 Dig Deeper on Systems automation and orchestration